 - safe and supported for sharing your truth

 Those are key.
 We, by no means, condone fighting in the wrong way.
 Importantly, we know what to look for in conflict and how to change the key aspects of 'bad' conflict.
-A lot of the work we do with couples centers around this, in particular (and there's science behind it!).
-Gottman is the quote above for a reason - he's the 'relationship guru' because he's studied thousands of couples over 40 years and done tons of studies using all different kinds of measures.
-Long story short, he's good.
-Really good.
-And I'm talking about him because we're good, also.
-We use his style of therapy, which has proven to be highly effective.
+A lot of the work we do in couples counseling centers around this (and there's science behind it!).
 We support partners in learning how to fight while building their friendship system.
 This is also key.

 Building the Friendship System in Tandem